OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### Is the program available in my language?

 The Office 365 developer subscription is only offered in English.

+### As a Microsoft full-time employee, can I receive a subscription?

+Microsoft employees cannot sign up for this offer.
+However, all Microsoft full-time employees have access to a free Visual Studio (MSDN) subscription that includes access to Office E3 Developer.
+You can access this benefit at [Visual Studio | My Benefits](https://my.visualstudio.com/benefits).

+### As a vendor working at Microsoft, do I qualify for a subscription?

+Yes, you can follow [these instructions](office-365-developer-program.md) to join the Office 365 Developer Program and set up an Office 365 developer subscription.
+But even for vendors, this subscription is designed to be used _for application development and testing only_.
+If you are not doing valid development activity, your subscription will not be renewed.

 ## Support